RajYeola/RajYeola/README.md

-- 🔭 I'm currently working on a freelance task
+- 🔭 I'm currently working as a full stack developer intern at MadScientist
-- 🌱 I'm currently learning framer-motion library
+- 🌱 I'm currently learning NextJS
 - 📫 How to reach me [rajsyeola@gmail.com](mailto:rajsyeola@gmail.com)
 - 👨‍💻 This is my [portfolio website](http://rajyeola.netlify.app)